Donglin-Wang2/COMP5900WangO-Shea/README.md

         ├── vae_injected
         └── vae_vanilla
         ```

-4. Run data_processing.py
-5. Run LFSD_feat_gen.py
-6. Run CIFAR100_feat_gen.py
+4. Run data_processing.py.
+This process the content of the ./LFSD folder into the propser format.
+5. Run LFSD_feat_gen.py.
+This generates the features produced by the ImageNet pre-trained models on the LFST data.
+6. Run CIFAR100_feat_gen.py.
+This generates the features produced by the ImageNet pre-trained models on the CIFAR100 data.
-7. Run vae_vanilla.ipynb, vae_adapted.ipynb, vae_injected.ipynb
+7. Run vae_vanilla.ipynb, vae_adapted.ipynb, vae_injected.ipynb.
+This trains the 12 model architectures discussed in the report.
+8. Run CIFAR100_efficientnet_comparison.ipynb, CIFAR100_inception_comparison.ipynb, CIFAR100_mobilenet_comparison.ipynb, and CIFAR100_resnet_comparison.ipynb.
+This trains the encoding network in the previous step to be used in classification.
+9. Run plot_reuslts.ipynb